Skip to main content

 “It seems that there is sort of a Bannon-esque Trump, which may just be Trump-Trump as far as I’m concerned.
 And then there’s a ‘Javanka’ Trump,” Kassam said.
 “It’s sort of like the devil and the angel on the shoulder situation at the moment.”

-The timing of Breitbart’s attacks on Kushner and Ivanka and Bannon’s fear that the couple will isolate Trump’s voter base make it clear that Bannon returned to the site to destroy any person who attempts to compromise the White House that Breitbart built.
+The timing of Breitbart’s attacks on Kushner and Ivanka and Bannon’s fear that the couple will isolate Trump’s voter base make it clear that Bannon returned to the site to destroy any person who attempts to compromise the White House that Breitbart built(link is external).